thanamn/thanamn/README.md

 # Hi there 👋

 Welcome to my GitHub!
-I’m a **Computer Engineering student** passionate about programming, web development, and exploring the intersection of technology and linguistics.
+I’m a **Computer Engineering student** from **Chulalongkorn University** passionate about programming, web development, and exploring the intersection of technology and linguistics.

 ---